Or Vice Versa

 Now, are you ready for downtown?

 You can shop and stroll in a festive, post-Covid atmosphere in downtown Bennington.
-Main Street boasts well-stocked antique stores, old favorites like Bringing You Vermont, the Village Chocolate Shoppe, and the Gift Garden, and new arrivals like the W. Collective, Juniper Lane (Bennington’s first recreational cannabis outlet), and Exotic Clouds Smoke Shop with its wide selection of beautiful bongs.
+Main Street boasts well-stocked antique stores, old favorites like Bringing You Vermont, The Village Chocolate Shoppe, and The Gift Garden, and new arrivals like Juniper Lane (Bennington’s first recreational cannabis outlet), and Exotic Clouds Smoke Shop with its wide selection of beautiful bongs.

 The Bennington Bookshop may have moved to its new location just south of the Four Corners since your last visit, but Hawkins House has been offering jewelry, clothing, and gifts half a mile from the center of town at the corner of on North and County since 1977.